ALSETLab/2025-Summer-PowerGrid-Course/docs/05_Registration.md

 # Registration

-The course is **free of charge**.
+The course is **free of charge**, but you must register to attend either in-person or virtually.

+## Application Form
+### In-Person Participation
-However, the number of participants attending "in person" is limited to 20.
+- The number of participants attending "in person" is limited to 20.
 For in-person participation, **priority** will be given to PhD students from Ecole Centrale de Lyon and from the doctoral school ED EEA **up to the 1st of April of 2025**.

-## Application Form
+- We have reach the maximum capacity for in-person participation.

+### On-line Participation
-Please complete the following form to apply to join the course: [here](https://forms.gle/tT8R4GMAnu8x3VN66).
+Please complete the following form to apply to join the course: [here](https://forms.gle/ixjzN9kZqW2tGvmK8).

 ## Selection Information
-- We will inform students selected to attend the course as we receive applications via email on a rolling basis.
+### In-Person Participation
+- Those that have registered for in-person participation should have received an email confirming their registration.
 - **Important**: If you have a change of plans, [please inform us](./07_Contact-and-Info.md) so we can give your spot to another student.

-- We will give **priority** to PhD students from Ecole Centrale de Lyon and from the doctoral school ED EEA **up to the 1st of April of 2025**.
+### On-line Participation
+- We will inform students selected to attend the course as we receive applications via email on May 15, 2025.
 - We will stop processing applications on May 15, 2025.
-- We will update this page when the maximum "in person" limit has been reached.
+- We will update this page when the maximum "on-line" limit has been reached.

 ## Questions
 Information about the organizers can be found [here](./05_Registration.md).